hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/26_GENERAL_REFLECTIONS.md

 +++

-We can sacrcely express the admiration which we feel for a mind so great and at the same time so healthy and well-pro- portioned, so willingly contracting itself to the humblest duties, so easily expanding itself to the highest, so contended in repose so powerful in action.
+> We can sacrcely express the admiration which we feel for a mind so great and at the same time so healthy and well-proportioned, so willingly contracting itself to the humblest duties, so easily expanding itself to the highest, so contended in repose, so powerful in action.
 Every part of this virtuous and blameless life is not hidden from us in modest privacy is a splendid-portion of our national history.
+>

-Macaulay on John Hampden
+> Macaulay on John Hampden

 The playground of Eton might have trained up the conqueror of Napoleon ; but it is characteristic